hurlybird/Duck/README.md

 ## Development Status

-The library is almost ready to be considered version 1.0.
+The library is effectively (though not officially) version 1.0.
 The majority of the changes happening right now involve filling in gaps and tweaking to match expected/intuitive use in real use cases.

-That being said, the code should be considered ***experimental*** until it's undergone more exhaustive testing in real-world use--particularly regarding thread safety.
+That being said, the code should be considered *experimental* until it's undergone more exhaustive testing in real-world use--particularly regarding thread safety.

 ## Building

-Duck is mainly written in XCode and includes framework targets for Mac OS and iOS.
-It should compile anywhere with a C99 compliant compiler.
+Duck is mainly developed in Xcode and includes framework targets for Mac OS and iOS.
+The Xcode project also contains unit tests.

+A Visual Studio project is located in Duck-Windows.
+The project is configured for both 32 ad 64-bit Windows builds.

+A [CMakeLists](CMakeLists.txt) file is included for building from the command line, with CLion, or as part of an Android Studio project.
+That file also contains some documentation on including Duck in another CMake project.

+The [cmake.sh](cmake.sh) script is a convenience wrapper for building with CMake from the command line.

+From the project directory, run:
+* `./cmake.sh` to build static and shared libraries.
+* `./cmake.sh --debug` to build debug versions of the library.
+* `./cmake.sh --examples` to build the HelloWorld example.
+* `./cmake.sh --install` to install the library to */usr/local*.

+## Porting

+Duck is known to work on on MacOS, iOS, Linux, Windows and Android, and should also compile anywhere with a C99 compliant compiler.
 A few types and functions--system calls, atomic operations, thread support, etc--will likely need to be ported for non-Apple or non-POSIX systems.

-(Eventually Duck should transition to C11 once compiler and OS support for that specification is better.)
+(Eventually the library will transition to C11 once compiler and OS support for that specification is better.)

-While Duck objects can be used in C++ code, C++ compilers will no doubt complain about some of the C99 code that Duck uses--namely explicit casts from void and inline struct initialization.
+While Duck objects can be (and are) used in C++ code, C++ compilers will no doubt complain about some of the C99 code that Duck uses--namely explicit casts from void and inline struct initialization.
 The main workaround for these issues is to add extra casts where needed and avoid any convenience macros that aren't C++ friendly.

-A **PRELIMINARY** Visual Studio project is located in Duck-Windows.
-The project is configured for both 32 ad 64-bit Windows builds.
-While all the required porting work is done, none of it has been tested.

-A CMakeLists.h file is included for building with Android Studio.

-A basic SConstruct file is included for building with scons.

 ## Hello World

 Here's a snippet of code that shows what using Duck Objects looks like.
+This example is included in the HelloWorld directory.

 ```C
 #include <Duck/Duck.h>